Library image #816

 All of this wilderness is located in California

 and is managed by the National Park Service.

 The Point Reyes Peninsula used to lie a couple hundred miles farther south before the San Andreas Fault decided to shift it to its current location.
-Unruffled by this forced eviction, the Point Reyes National Seashore presents a serene and sternly beautiful expanse of rock-lined beaches and a forest of fir and pine broken by meadowlands in the south, where roughly one-third of this national parkland has been designated Wilderness.
+Unruffled by this forced eviction, the Point Reyes National Seashore presents a serene and sternly beautiful expanse of rock-lined beaches and a forest of fir and pine broken by meadowlands in the south.
+The Phillip Burton Wilderness makes up roughly one-third of this national parkland.
 Tall cliffs tower over forested ridges, and chaparral-covered swaths line both sides of a road that splits the Wilderness.
 More than 450 species of birds and 72 species of mammals have been identified, including seals and other marine animals that often gather along the bays and esteros.
 From December through April, the far reaches of the peninsula provide a prime spot for catching a glimpse of gray whales as they migrate between their feeding grounds in the Arctic and their breeding grounds in Mexican lagoons.